vercel/next.js/errors/custom-error-no-custom-404.md

 #### Possible Ways to Fix It

-Add a `/404` page to your pages folder with the 404 page you would like to show.
+Add a `pages/404.js` with the 404 page you would like to show.

 ### Useful Links